 Derwent catchment area land use by percentage, 2013

 Long-term monitoring at New Norfolk suggests a decline in water quality since the early 1990s, particularly with respect to nutrients and suspended sediments.
 Starting in 2015, significant taste and odour problems also started to affect the Hobart drinking water supply, attributed to growth of benthic blue-green algae in the river and several tributaries below Meadowbank Dam.
-Major filamentous algal blooms have also become increasingly prevalent in the seagrass beds of the upper estuary during the past five years.
+Major algal blooms have also become increasingly prevalent in the seagrass beds of the upper estuary.
 These observations have coincided with an increase or intensification of a variety of activities associated with agriculture (e.g. horticulture, dairy, grazing, irrigation), aquaculture (e.g. fish hatcheries), population centres (e.g. sewage and stormwater) and industry (paper production).

 Water quality monitoring

-We are hoping that introducing this new technology to the River Derwent catchment in Tasmania will demonstrate its effectiveness and lead to broader water quality monitoring in the State and Australia-wide.
+By introducing this new technology to the River Derwent catchment in Tasmania we hope to demonstrate its effectiveness for broader water quality monitoring in the state and Australia-wide.